- Home

 Terms of office are for four years and are staggered.
 The terms of office begin on the first Monday in December following election or appointment.
 Supervisors do not receive a salary.

 The board chairman may call special meetings.
-The meetings are open to the public and a notice of the meetings is posted on the outer doors and the bulletin board of the Richmond County Agricultural Center Building.
+The meetings are open to the public and a notice of the meetings is posted on the outer door of the Richmond County Agricultural Center Building.

 Today, our land is in far different shape that it was in 1935, thanks to an ongoing conservation partnership that helps local land owners with solutions to their natural resource problems.